ProjectBorealis/IAUS/README.md

 # Contributing

 We welcome any PRs to improve the plugin for a variety of use cases.
+Feel free to submit any bug/typo fixes, performance optimizations or new features!

 # Resources